 To get a place on the accelerator, you first need to identify a data science project and complete an application form outlining your idea and the data required.
 You can apply as an individual, or make a joint application with one other person.

-If your application is successful and you are accepted on to the programme, you will work on your project 1 day a week for 12 weeks from September 2023 with the support of a mentor.
+If your application is successful and you are accepted on to the programme, you will work on your project 1 day a week for 12 weeks with the support of a mentor.
 This is protected development time, agreed with your line manager.

 During the accelerator you will further explore the business challenge with your mentor, try different approaches and potentially develop a prototype.
 Prototypes developed in accelerator can be the first step towards a longer term solution for your organisation.